cliosight/Docs/README.md

 2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation.

-3. It can have its own css definition which will override the css of the constituent and nested forms and reports.
+3. It can have its own CSS definition which will override the css of the constituent and nested forms and reports.
 This is however a configurable feature.

 ![App](https://miro.medium.com/v2/resize:fit:720/format:webp/1*JjgY566Frbg56BDyymmuHA.png)